open-edge-insights/video-ingestion/README.md

 * The `queue_size` in the configuration file is the maximum size for the `trigger queue` and `dil (data ingestion lib) queue`.
 The frames captured by the camera will pass through the trigger_queue and dil queue, i.e., frames will enter the trigger_queue and output of the trigger_queue will then be the input of dil queue.
 Then frames are taken out from the dil queue for processing.

+* The `vi_queue_size` in the configuration file is the maximum size for the the queue added to continuously read from gstreamer's appsink.

-* In case any lag is observed in the end-to-end flow when working with physical cameras, set the appropriate values for `poll_interval`, `trigger_threads` and `queue_size` in configuration file.
+* In case any lag is observed in the end-to-end flow when working with physical cameras, set the appropriate values for `poll_interval`, `trigger_threads`, `queue_size` and `vi_queue_size` in configuration file.
     * Use appropriate `poll_interval` value depending on the CPU clock speed.
         **_Example_** configuration for basler camera with `poll_interval: 0.2` (i.e 0.2 seconds)